ajirios/Zippr/README.md

 1. Users can see their current location on the rendered map.
 2. Users can see their current address as the automatic and modifiable pickup address in their ordering app.
 3. Users can search a list of addresses within 100 kilometers of each other.
-4. Users can view a line displaying the route between their pickup and drop-off locations.
+4. Users can view a line displaying the route, and green boards indicating the pickup and drop-off locations.

 Features By sandesh